newlinedotco/awesome-fullstack-tutorials/angular/viewchild-post/README.md

-# Replace @OutPut, @Input, and EventEmitters with ViewChild For Component Interction
+# Replace @OutPut, @Input, and EventEmitters with ViewChild For Component Interaction

-The first time I used the Angular framework I found the concept of two-way data binding hard to keep track of.
-A simple app grew complex with the more properties I needed to share between child and parent components.
-The straight forward solution was to use data binding with @Input, @Output and event emitters.
-There's a better way, however.
-Using viewChild is one, and utilizing Services is another.
-In this tutorial, ill show you how to use viewChild as an effective way of passing props and accessing content in a child component from a parent component.
+The first time I used the Angular framework I found the concept of two-way data binding hard to grasp.
+A simple app I would build quickly grew complex with the more properties I needed to share between child and parent components.
+The straight forward solution was to use data binding with @Input, @Output, and EventEmitters.

-## what youll learn
+There are better ways, however.
+Using ViewChild is one, and Services is another.
+In this tutorial, I'll show you how to use ViewChild as an effective way of passing props and accessing content in a child component from a parent component.

+## What You'll Learn

 - Why Use ViewChild?
 - What Is ViewChild?
 - How Is ViewChild Structured?